 Clearly, $\alpha=1$ in Eq.~(\ref{density_profile}) results in NFW profile, while $\alpha=0$ describes a completely cored profile.
 In other words, we have designed the above ansatz in a way that it reduces to NFW profile if $\frac{\sigma}{m}$ is negligible, and shows a cored profile for the upper limit of $\frac{\sigma}{m}$ and the highest mass in the given range. \\

-Figs. (\ref{figure_1}) and (\ref{figure_2}) indicate Eq.~(\ref{density_profile}) for two values of $A=0.05$ and $A=0.2$ and also compare this function with NFW profile.
-In these two figures (and following figures, too), blue lines show SIDM0.1 and red lines illustrate SIDM1.
-As can be seen, the suggested function for the density profile is in good agreement with the simulation of \cite{Robertson:2018anx}.
-Both mass and $\frac{\sigma}{m}$ make a contribution to the changes in the slope of density profile at the inner region, in a way that is totally consistent with simulation results, and therefore, this function can be used for the density profile of SIDM galaxy clusters.
-Moreover, the exact value of $A$ should be obtained via iterating simulations for different cluster masses and find the fitted quantity of $A$.
-Owing to the fact that we have access to only two windows of mass, we can just guess the value of this constant.
+Fig. (\ref{figure_1}) illustrates Eq.~(\ref{density_profile}) for two values of $A=0.05$ and $A=0.2$ and also compares this function with NFW profile.
+In this figure (and following figures, too), blue curves show SIDM0.1 and red curves represent SIDM1.
+As can be seen, the suggested function for the density profile is in good agreement with the simulation of Ref. \cite{Robertson:2018anx} (see Appendix B for further detail).
+Both mass and $\frac{\sigma}{m}$ make a contribution to the changes in slope of density profile at the inner region, in the way that it is totally consistent with simulation results, and therefore, this function can be used for the density profile of SIDM galaxy clusters.
+A more exact value of $A$ should be obtained via iterating simulations for different cluster masses and through fitting the result to Eq.~(\ref{alpha}).
+Owing to the fact that we just have access to two windows of mass, we can just guess the value of this constant.
 We restrict our study to these two mentioned values of $A$ but note that its precise value can only be determined through performing simulation for a number of different masses. \\

-In Figs. (\ref{figure_1}) and (\ref{figure_2}), we used $k=4$ for all curves.
-This preference is kept throughout this paper because it is an appropriate choice that leads the profiles to the NFW profile in large radii, completely similar to simulation results.
+In Fig. (\ref{figure_1}), we used $k=4$ for all curves.
+This preference is kept throughout this paper because it is an appropriate choice that leads the profiles to the NFW profile at large radii, completely similar to simulation results.
 To have a frame of reference, Fig. (\ref{figure_3}) reveals how different values of $k$ may change the behavior of the profile.
-Among the three illustrated choices of $k=0.5, 4, 15$, the best choice that would fit the behavior of the function to the NFW profile is $k=4$. \\
+Among three illustrated choices of $k=0.5, 4, 15$, the best choice that would fit the behavior of the function to the NFW profile is $k=4$. \\